-- Dress in required dance attire. - Write a detailed observation of the class progression and the teacher's comments on a paper form as requested by the teacher. - Turn in the written observation to the teacher at the end of class.
+- Dress in required dance attire. - Record a written detailed observation of the class progression and the teacher's comments on a paper form as requested by the teacher. - Turn in the written observation to the teacher at the end of class.